 The Upper Rock is a place of special importance for birds.
 Thousands upon thousands of migrating birds concentrate at the Strait of Gibraltar in the autumn on their way South to their wintering grounds in Africa.
 The Northward migration in the spring is just as impressive when birds return to their European breeding grounds.
 It is the migration of soaring birds, and in particular the birds of prey, that captures the imagination of most people.
 These movements can be spectacular, and it is not uncommon for several thousand birds belonging to a number of species to be seen in one day.
-Black Kites and Honey Buzzards are most plentiful.
+Black Kites (Milvus migrans) and Honey Buzzards (Pernis apivorus) are most plentiful.
 About 90,000 individuals of each species cross the Strait during the southward migration.
-Also frequent are Booted Eagles, Short-toed Eagles, Montagu's and Marsh Harriers, Egyptian Vultures, Griffon Vultures, Common Buzzards, Sparrowhawks, White Storks and Black Storks.
+Also frequent are Booted Eagles (Aquila pennata), Short-toed Eagles (Circaetus gallicus), Montagu's Harrier (Circus pygargus) and Marsh Harriers (Circus aeruginosus), Egyptian Vultures (Neophron percnopterus), Griffon Vultures (Gys fulvus), Common Buzzards (Buteo buteo), Sparrowhawks (Accipiter nisus), White Storks (Ciconia ciconia) and Black Storks (Ciconia nigra).
 During the spring, migrating raptors are best observed from Jews' Gate Field Station when the wind blows from the west, as it is during these times that the stream of birds is pushed towards Gibraltar.
 However, during the autumn, soaring bird migration is best observed from the top of the Rock.